Brian Mitchell (American football coach)

 Brian Keith Mitchell (born December 13, 1968) is an American football coach and former professional cornerback who played three seasons for the Atlanta Falcons in the National Football League (NFL).
 Mitchell is the coach cornerbacks coach at North Carolina State University.

 Professional career

+Mitchell competed in football and track and field at Waco High School in Waco, Texas.
+In college, he played for the BYU Cougars for both football and track.
+He was an All-American sprinter for the BYU Cougars track and field team, leading off their 4 × 100 meters relay team at the 1990 NCAA Division I Outdoor Track and Field Championships.

-Mitchell was drafted by the Atlanta Falcons in the seventh round (172nd overall) of the 1991 NFL Draft.
+He was drafted by the Atlanta Falcons in the seventh round (172nd overall) of the 1991 NFL draft.